Cambridge-ICCS/FTorch/examples/2_ResNet18/README.md

 To run this example requires:

-- cmake
+- CMake
-- fortran compiler
+- Fortran compiler
 - FTorch (installed as described in main package)
-- python3
+- Python 3

 ## Running

 To run this example install FTorch as described in the main documentation.
-Then from this directory create a virtual environment an install the neccessary python
+Then from this directory create a virtual environment an install the neccessary Python
 modules:
 ```
 python3 -m venv venv